Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 Looking at Engagement stats side-by-side:

 While we’d love to say there was a giant improvement between the two campaigns, we can only say we generated the same number of engaged accounts in a shorter timeframe.
-Page conversions increased and bounce rate marginally decreased.
+Page conversions increased and the bounce rate marginally decreased.
 Anecdotal feedback from sales was more positive.
 We shall see how multi-touch attribution numbers progress.

 Real-World Example 2

 A technology startup in Seattle selling advanced network analytics capabilities had a problem.
-They were attending a large volume of in-person events, but they weren’t sure the spend was justified.
+They were attending a large volume of in-person events, but they weren’t sure the spending was justified.
 At an aggregate level, in-person events didn’t generate the same conversion rates as digital, and the anecdotal feedback from the sales team was that a portion of the events were a waste of time (wrong audience).

 Unfortunately, people couldn’t agree on which events were not worth doing.
 The finance team pulled together a list of stats that included:

-- Name acquisition
+- Name Acquisition

 - Marketing Qualified Leads